stride3d/stride-docs/en/manual/game-studio/load-scenes.md

 >To include a scene in the build, in the **Asset View**, right-click the scene asset and select **Include in build as root asset**.

->For more information about including assets in the build, see [Manage assets](manage-assets.md).
+>For more information about including assets in the build, see [Asset compilation](../assets/asset-compilation.md).

 For more information about scene hierarchies, see [Manage scenes](manage-scenes.md).